 Although the Ice Village in Museumplein is the most well-known Christmas market, you’ll find a number of smaller Christmas markets in the various neighborhoods on weekends spread out through December.
 It’s romantic to stroll through with a loved one and a cup of gluhwein.
 (Be sure to bring cash!)

 During December and early January, you’ll find oliebollen stands all around the city.
-These fried balls of deliciousness are a traditional Dutch New Year’s Eve snack.
+These fried balls of deliciousness (similar to donuts) are a traditional Dutch New Year’s Eve snack.
 Be sure to eat them when they’re warm and don’t hesitate to ask for powdered sugar on top.

 National Tulip Day in Dam Square